Chrisztiaan/Superpy/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Report.md
+## Winc Report

-Included in the documents is a 300-word report that highlights three notable technical elements of the implementation.
+Included in the documents is a report that highlights three notable technical elements of the implementation.

 Click to go there now :point_down: